Martial arts film: 1970s, 1980s, and 1990s

 During the 1970s and 1980s, the most visible presence of martial arts films was the hundreds of English-dubbed kung fu and ninja films produced by the Shaw Brothers, Godfrey Ho and other Hong Kong producers.
 These films were widely broadcast on North American television on weekend timeslots that were often colloquially known as Kung Fu Theater, Black Belt Theater or variations thereof.
 Inclusive in this list of films are commercial classics like The Big Boss (1971), Drunken Master (1978) and One Armed Boxer (1972).
 Those films had a large impact on the spread of practice of traditional Chinese and Japanese martial arts in English-speaking countries.
+Following Lee's death, there were many films starring imitators, sometimes called Brucesploitation.
+There was some popularity for Japanese karate films starring Sonny Chiba.
+Jackie Chan eventually became the star of Hong Kong action films, though he did not cross over to fame in the United States until the 1990s; Hendrix and Poggiali argues that this led to a split in the martial arts film market: